Curriculum Vitae

 his old department in Berlin-Neukölln and is its director.

-president of the new founded “International Academy of Perinatal
+From the foundation of the “International Academy of

 |